-CH211 Chemistry of the Elements 4 credits

-An in-depth study of the Table of Elements and the atomic, ionic and molecular nature of materials.
+CH211 Chemistry of the Elements 3 credits An in-depth study of the Periodic Table of Elements and the atomic, ionic and molecular nature of materials.
 Emphasis will be placed on understanding the relationship between composition/structure of matter and its physical and chemical properties.
 The lecture introduces the most widely accepted theories on the origins and natural states of matter, and the bonding models used to explain and anticipate material properties.
 Descriptive chemistry will address the many numerous, important commercial chemicals and industrial processes.
-Laboratory presents a series of exercises that demonstrate the chemical principles presented in lecture.
 The course is recommended for those planning to teach in the physical sciences, but may be taken by non-science majors as well.
-Prerequisites: CH111 or CH114; Pre/corequisite CH112.
-3 hours lecture, 3 hours laboratory.
+Prerequisite: CH113.
+3 hours lecture.